awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 Delete an Email Domain
 ======================

-Delete a verified email domain from the list of verified identities.
+To delete a verified email domain from the list of verified identities, use the the :SES-api:`DeleteIdentity <API_DeleteIdentity>`operation.

 **Imports**